AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

   >
   >* North America May 10, 2021,
   >
-  >* Europe, the Middle East and Africa May 24, 2021,
+  >* Europe, the Middle Eas, and Africa May 24, 2021,
   >
   >* Asia-Pacific June 24, 2021.